 Everyone is warmly invited to join this day with activities or events: parent organisations, hospitals, non-profit organisations, healthcare professionals, societies, companies, politicians, media, and individuals.
 No matter how much time, money or manpower you are able to spare – even with simple things you can make a difference!

-2018 was a special year because we were celebrating the 10th anniversary since the foundation of World Prematurity Day in 2008.
+2018 was a special year as we were celebrating the 10th anniversary since the foundation of World Prematurity Day in 2008.
 Under the slogan ‘Working together: Partnering with families in the care of small and sick newborns’, people joined the worldwide WPD celebrations.
 In our resources section, we provided special graphics for the 10th anniversary.
 Being based in Munich, Germany, it was a special highlight for EFCNI that one of the literally outstanding landmarks of Munich, the Olympic tower, was illuminated in purple, shining a light for preterm babies and their families.